LegacyModdingMC/LegacyMappings/README.md

 ## License

 This project maintains MCP's license for the data (the contents of the `mappings` directory, and any exported mappings).
-Everything else (the buildscript code) is under the [Unlicense](UNLICENSE).
+Everything else (the buildscript code) is under [CC0-1.0](LICENSE.CC0).